School friendships for autistic children and teenagers: what to expect

 Autistic children and teenagers might also like spending time just watching others or doing things by themselves – for example, throwing a ball against the wall or reading in the library or quiet room.

-Doing things solo doesn’t necessarily mean that your child is lonely.
-It might be your child’s way of calming down or getting their energy back during the busy and stimulating school day.
+Doing things solo is OK.
+It doesn’t necessarily mean that children are lonely.
+It might be their way of calming down or getting their energy back during a busy and stimulating school day.

 Helping autistic children and teenage develop healthy school friendships